Homebrew/homebrew-cask/CONTRIBUTING.md

 end
 ```

 And here is one for `Firefox.app`.
 Note that it has an unversioned download (the download `url` does not contain the version number, unlike the example above).
-It also suppresses the checksum with `sha256 :no_check` (necessary since the checksum will change when a new version is available).
+It also suppresses the checksum with `sha256 :no_check` (necessary since the checksum will change when a new distribution is made available).
 This combination of `version :latest` and `sha256 :no_check` is currently the preferred mechanism when an unversioned download URL is available:

 ```ruby
 cask :v1 => 'firefox' do